The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Chronology

-The first settlement goes back to the Neolithic era, about 7000 BC.
-The palace was built around 1900 BC and it is proof of the advanced economic and social structure of the civilization.
+The first settlement dates back to the Neolithic era, about 7000 BC.
+The palace was built around 1900 BC, proving the civilization’s advanced economic and social structure.

 Knossos was a palatial complex with sanctuaries, residences, workshops, and storage chambers.
 There were also royal rooms, terraces, and shelters.

-During that period, the area was the capital of the state of King Minos, which included dozens of other cities as well as the current Cycladic islands.
+During that period, the area was the capital of the state of King Minos, which included dozens of other cities and the current Cycladic islands.

-The first palace belongs to the 19th – 17th centuries BC, while the second one dates back to between the 16th – 14th centuries BC.
+The first palace belongs to the 19th – 17th centuries BC, while the second dates back to the 16th – 14th centuries BC.

-A massive quake wrecked important parts of the complex in 1700 BC.
+A massive quake wrecked essential parts of the complex in 1700 BC.
 But the palace and the city underwent immediate reconstruction.

 Its final destruction is thought to be due to a Mycenaean invasion from Greece.
-However, Knossos continued to be a prosperous city until the end (1370 BC).
+However, Knossos remained a prosperous city until the end (1370 BC).

 Discovery of Crete’s Most Important Minoan Palace